aptfxx/aptfxx/README.md

 ## Anything... actually impressive?

 Making my own Linux distro, inspired by [Fuck Linux](https://fucklinux.org/).
 It is a shitty distro using `archiso` at its core, but basically removing everything that makes arch... arch (yes, including pacman) and replacing it with our own blazing fast.. wrapper for pacman!
 Yeah, very good.
-The ISO will be linked [here](https://www.youtube.com/watch?v=q1ONeoBhT-4) if I have finished it.
-(Use on a VM pls)